Skip to main content

 If you forget to take a dose of Buspar, you should take it as soon as you remember.
 But if it’s almost time for the next dose, skip the missed dose and move forward with your regular dosing schedule.
 You shouldn’t take two doses at once to make up for the one you missed.

-If you miss more than one dose of Buspar, talk to your pharmacist or prescriber.
+If you miss several doses of Buspar in a row, talk to your pharmacist or prescriber.
 They can help you get back on a normal dosing schedule.
-You may also want to try a medication reminder app or phone alarm to help you remember doses in the future.
+You may also want to try a medication reminder app or phone alarm to help you remember your doses in the future.

 What should you do if you take too much Buspar?

 If you take an extra dose of Buspar by mistake, it likely won’t cause any serious problems.
-But you may have more side effects, including nausea, dizziness, or drowsiness.
-There’s also a chance you won’t experience any additional side effects at all.
+But you may experience side effects, such as nausea, dizziness, or drowsiness.

 How to save on Buspar